mlaursen/react-md/docs/README.md

 which bundles need to be loaded, and pass it to the client.

 To help with this, I ended up making a [syncComponent](src/utils/syncComponent.js) and [asyncComponent](src/utils/asyncComponent.js)
 HOC.
-The syncronous component (which should be used by the server) will update the `staticContext` provided by the `StaticRouter` and push the `chunkName` to a list of bundles that need to be loaded before the page can render.
+The synchronous component (which should be used by the server) will update the `staticContext` provided by the `StaticRouter` and push the `chunkName` to a list of bundles that need to be loaded before the page can render.
 This can be seen in the [routes/sync](src.routes/sync.js) and [routes/async](src/routes/async.js) files.
 With all this set up, the final things are just to provide the list of bundles to the client in a "hidden" window variable, load all the bundles, and then render `React`.
 Here is the updated [client/index.jsx](src/client/index.jsx) file to show